raviqqe/turtle-build/README.md

   - Full output from build rules and no output from Turtle by default
   - More customizable build/rule/progress/error output

+Turtle is originally written for and battle-tested with [the Pen programming language](https://github.com/pen-lang/pen).
+Therefore, we only support dynamic dependencies currently.
+But contribution is welcome! 😄

 ## Install

 ```sh